Teoscar Hernández Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.62 team ERA ranks second among all league pitching staffs.
+- The Astros' 3.69 team ERA ranks fourth across all league pitching staffs.

-- Astros pitchers combine to give up 100 total home runs at a rate of 1.1 per game (to rank 17th in baseball).

-- His most recent time out was on Saturday against the Texas Rangers, when the right-hander threw four innings, surrendering three earned runs while allowing 10 hits.
+- In his most recent appearance on Tuesday, June 27, the left-hander tossed six innings against the St. Louis Cardinals, allowing four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.